kpunith8/Links-and-Tutorials/JavaScript/JavaScript-Tutorials.md

 	window.a // returns 1
 	```

-- `let` definitions are not available as a property on window object.
+- `let` definitions are not available as a property on `window` object.

 - All the `var` declarations are moved up the scope, called `Hoisting`.
 In case of function
 they are hoisted up to function declaration

 - `let` declarations are scoped to the `nearest block` and are `not hoisted`.

+- Only `function declarations` will be visible to `window/this/global object` not the `function
+	expressions` or `arrow` functions.

 ### JavaScript objects and properties